SpectralOps/spectral-terraform-lambda-integration/README.md

 ### env_vars

 In some integrations, Spectral requires some extra environment variables besides the default ones.
-Those extra variables should be added to the `env_vars` map in addition to `CHECK_POLICY` and `SPECTRAL_DSN` which are mandatory.
+Those extra variables should be added to the `env_vars` map in addition to `SPECTRAL_DSN` which is mandatory.

-Please refer to our docs to view the extra environment variables needed for the integration.
+Please refer to our docs / source pages to view the extra environment variables needed for the integration.

 ##### SPECTRAL_DSN (mandatory)

 Your SpectralOps identifier, retrieved from your SpectralOps account.

-##### CHECK_POLICY (mandatory)

-`CHECK_POLICY` responsible for setting the minimum issue severity that should fail the check.
-The valid values for this field are:

-1. Fail on any issue
-2. Fail on warnings and above
-3. Fail on errors only
-4. Always pass

 ### global_tags